 The concept of a “living will” can be very confusing.
-After all, the term Will typically refers to the document that will control what happens to your assets post death.
+After all, the term Will typically refers to your Last Will and Testament, the document that will control what happens to your assets post death.

-On the other hand, a “living will” is a document that controls what happens to you while you are alive, but you are in a state of permanent unconsciousness or an irreversible state.
+On the other hand, a “living will” is a document that controls what happens to you while you are alive, but you are in a state of permanent unconsciousness or in an irreversible state.
 One can use the vernacular term “brain dead” to describe the state when a “living will” would apply to your condition.
-You are in fact still alive but you are not aware of your surroundings nor are you conscious.
-Your family may unfortunately witness involuntary reactions, but, you are not aware of those reactions.
+You are in fact still alive, however, unaware of your surroundings and you are not conscious.
+Your family may unfortunately witness involuntary movements or reactions, which can create confusion as to your condition.
 Your brain is no longer functioning.

-Do you want to recurved CPR?
+Do you want to receive CPR?
 Do you wish to receive food or water?
 Do you want to undergo procedures?
-It is imperative to understand that denying yourself CPR or a blood transfusion would only apply under your Living Will and if you are in a state of permanent unconsciousness.
+It is imperative to understand that denying yourself CPR or a blood transfusion would only apply under the Living Will and if you are in a state of permanent unconsciousness.
 These conditions would not apply under other circumstances.

 Do yourself a favor and prepare a Living Will in advance.